fieldtrip/website/development/guideline/website.md

 ## Category

-You should specify the category under which the page falls in the frontmatter.
+You can specify in the frontmatter under which documentation category the page falls.
 This should be a single word, not a list.
 The following categories are currently in use: `tutorial`, `example`, `faq`, `getting_started`.

 The category can be used together with the tags to make a "See also" list (see below).